hpuhr/jASTERIX/README.md

 - Log4Cpp
 - OpenSSL

-Also, the Nlohmann::JSON library is used.
+Also, the Nlohmann::JSON and the Catch2 libraries are used.

 ## Client Installation without Building